 A: We are happy to take this opportunity to answer some frequently asked questions about mental health supports at Hulstrom and what it is that we do all day with your students.
 The Hulstrom Mental Health team supports students using a three tiered approach to services.
-Tier I is Universal Supports that are available to all students, Tier II is Targeted Small Group or Individual Supports addressing particular student needs, and Tier III is Individualized Targeted Support addressing an individual student's needs.
+Tier I is Universal Supports that are available to all students, Tier II is short-term and targeted Small Group or Individual Supports addressing particular student needs, and Tier III is Individualized Targeted Support addressing an individual student's needs - generally through 504/IEP.
 All tiered supports are provided in conjunction with appropriate stake-holders and students may utilize more that one support tier at a time.
 Mental Health supports at Hulstrom are designed to be short-term interventions to support students at school; we do not provide long-term or therapuetic services.
 Please click here for more information.

 Q: How can I see the School Counselor, School Psychologist, Social Emotional Learning Specialist?

-A: Students can come to the office with their teacher's permission or request a meeting via email.
+A: Students can come to the office with their teacher's permission, request a meeting via email, or sign up for a specific time using our calendly links HERE.
 If one of us is available, we will see the student immediately.
 If we are not available, students can fill out a request slip regarding the issue that they would like to discuss (see Mrs. Tracy) and one of us will see the student as soon as possible.
 The Mental Health team member that meets with a student will depend on a number of factors including, but not limited to: student preference, student needs and history, and/or staff availability.
-Parents may also request a meeting or check-in through email or phone - please see our contact information at the bottom of this page.
-We do our best to let parents know when a meeting has taken place, the general topic of the meeting, and any other information the student feels comfortable sharing; this notice may occur via phone, email, or in person.
-While we encourage and support open and honest communication between student and parents, we are also bound by confidentiality and ethical standards that limit the information that we can share.
-Parents will be informed if their student has made statements of harm toward themselves, toward others, or are threatened.
+Parents may also request a meeting or check-in through email, phone, or calendly. - please see our contact information HERE.
+We do our best to let parents know when a meeting has taken place, the general topic of the meeting, and any other information the student feels comfortable sharing within the counds of our ethical confidentiality; this notice may occur via phone, email, or in person.
+While we encourage and support open and honest communication between students and their parents, we are also bound by confidentiality and ethical standards that limit the information that we can share.
+Parents will be informed if their student has made statements of harm toward themselves, toward others, or has been threatened.